AdrianSolberg/Travel-Buddy/README.md

 ## How to run the project

-First you need to install the required dependencies:
+First you need to make your way into the inner `travel-buddy` folder (notice that there are two `travel-buddy` folders).

+Install the required dependencies:

 ```bash
 npm install
 ```

-Then you need to run the development server:
+Then run the development server:

 ```bash
 npm run dev